If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Final thoughts…

-Growing your own vegetables is something many of us have always wanted to do but never got around to.
-If you don’t have much gardening experience, it can be hard to know where to start, but you definitely don’t need to have a green thumb to grow your own produce.
+Growing vegetables is something many of us have always wanted to do, but never got around to.
+If you don’t have much gardening experience, it can be difficult to know where to start, but you definitely don’t need a green thumb to grow your own produce.

-You don’t even need a garden to grow your own veggies.
-Depending on the plant, sometimes a balcony or sunny windowsill is enough to begin creating your kitchen garden.
-Food always tastes better when it’s homegrown – and growing your own veg from scratch won’t only help you save money, it’ll encourage you to eat more sustainably too.
+You don’t even need a garden to grow veggies.
+Depending on the plant, a balcony or sunny windowsill is enough to begin creating your kitchen garden.
+Food always tastes better when it’s homegrown – and growing your own veg from scratch won’t only help you save money, it’ll encourage you to eat more sustainably, too.

-And if that weren’t reason enough to pop to your local garden centre, remember that gardening is known to be a relaxing and meditative activity – so there’s a good chance the whole process will help you de-stress too!
+And if that weren’t reason enough to pop to your local garden centre, remember that gardening is known as a relaxing and meditative activity – so the whole process may help you de-stress, too.

-For more outdoor inspiration, why not visit the gardening section of our website?
-Or you may like to check out our upcoming nature events over on Rest Less Events.
+For more outdoor inspiration, why not visit our gardening section?
+Or you might like to check out our upcoming gardening events over on Rest Less Events.

-Do you grow your own veg from home?
+Do you grow veg at home?
 Or are you thinking about giving it a go?
-We’d love to hear about your growing experiences in the comments below!
+We’d love to hear your growing experiences in the comments below.